natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Fu, B. P. (1981), On the calculation of the evaporation from land surface (in Chinese), Sci.
 Atmos.
 Sin., 5, 23– 31.

+Hamel, P., & Guswa, A. (in review).
+Uncertainty analysis of a spatially-explicit annual water-balance model: case study of the Cape Fear catchment, NC.
+Hydrology and Earth System Sciences.

 Liang, L., & Liu, Q. (2014).
 Streamflow sensitivity analysis to climate change for a large water-limited basin.
 Hydrological Processes, 28(4), 1767–1774. doi:10.1002/hyp.9720

 Sánchez-Canales, M., López Benito, A., Passuello, A., Terrado, M., Ziv, G., Acuña, V., Elorza, F. J. (2012).
 Sensitivity analysis of ecosystem service valuation in a Mediterranean watershed.
 Science of the Total Environment, 440, 140–53. doi:10.1016/j.scitotenv.2012.07.071